-NOTE 1 - BASIS OF PRESENTATION
+NOTE 1 - Basis of Presentation

-The accompanying schedule of expenditures of federal and state awards (the "schedule") includes the federal and state grant activity of Public Health - Madison and Dane County ("department") under programs of the federal and state government for the year ended December 31, 2015.
+The accompanying schedule of expenditures of federal awards (the "schedule") includes the federal and state award activity of Public Health - Madison and Dane County ("department") under programs of the federal and state government for the year ended December 31, 2016.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines.
 Because the schedule presents only a selected portion of the operations of the department, it is not intended to and does not present the financial position or changes in net position of the department.